andgarriv/DP1--2023-2024-l4-4/README.md

 ```
 ## Database configuration

-In its default configuration, Petclinic uses an in-memory database (H2) which
+In its default configuration, EOL uses an in-memory database (H2) which
 gets populated at startup with data.
 The INSERTs are specified in the file data.sql.

 ## Working with EOL in your IDE